energietransitie/twomes-dataset-windesheim-assendorp2021/README.md

 Timestamps were converted to a timezone-aware `pandas.Timestamp` value, in the [Europe/Amsterdam](https://en.wikipedia.org/wiki/Time_in_the_Netherlands) timezone.
 In the csv files we use [ISO 8601 format with time offset](https://en.wikipedia.org/wiki/ISO_8601): `YYYY-MM-DDThh:mm:ss±hhmm`.

 ### Raw measurements
- Raw masurements will be available in the folder [/raw-measurements/](/raw-measurements/). be avaiable in three formats:
+ Raw masurements will be available in the folder [/raw-measurements/](/raw-measurements/) in three formats:

  - [twomes_raw_measurements.parquet](/raw-measurements/twomes_raw_measurements.parquet): a single [parquet](https://parquet.apache.org/) file with all 23 homes for which we have more than 3 weeks data;
  - 8nnnnn_raw_measurements.parquet: 23 [parquet](https://parquet.apache.org/) files, one for each home;